OmnipotentLabs/communexsetup/README.md

 - We could continue directly from here but it is good to check if all is working, so let's close the Powershell window.

 ### 2. Start Ubuntu and update
-- Windows- Click on the Start menu and start Ubuntu, there should now be a shortcut for Ubuntu in the Start menu.
+- Windows - Click on the Start menu and start Ubuntu, there should now be a shortcut for Ubuntu in the Start menu.
-- Linux- Start your Ubuntu and open up a terminal (or just connect via SSH)
+- Linux - Start your Ubuntu and open up a terminal (or just connect via SSH)
 - Let's start with updating and upgrading our installation.

 ```sh
 sudo apt update && sudo apt -y upgrade
 ```
-*If you see a message regarding **libcuda.so**, you can ignore this.
+*Windows WSL - If you see a message regarding **libcuda.so**, you can ignore this.
 It is just a warning.*

 ### 3. Install pip
 - Install pip